digicademy-chf/chf_container/README.rst

 =====================

 This is a template for development and production environments of projects based on the Cultural Heritage Framework (CHF).
-It is designed to be forked and adapted, and it includes a ``Containerfile`` with build instructions for a webserver container capable of running TYPO3 and the CHF extensions.
+It is designed to be cloned and adapted, and it includes a ``Containerfile`` with build instructions for a webserver container capable of running TYPO3 and the CHF extensions.
 The set-up revolves around a file in accordance with the `Compose specification